sirisha-gururaj/SCT_SD_2/README.md

 4. Start the development server: npm start

-5.Open the app in the browser at: http://localhost:3000
+5. Open the app in the browser at: http://localhost:3000

 ---